-We have continued to alert the FDA that there was a serious problem with various generic metoprolol products.
+We have continued to alert the FDA about serious problems with various generic metoprolol products.
 For people with hypertension, irregular heart rhythms or hypertrophic cardiomyopathy, having a medication that does not work as anticipated could turn into a life-threatening situation.
-Nearly 40 million prescriptions of metoprolol are dispensed each year in the U.S.
+At last count, nearly 15 million people filled over 66 millions prescriptions for metoprolol annually in the U.S.

-Fast forward to 2014.
-The FDA recently announced that it would begin testing generic metoprolol succinate…after seven years of our badgering.
-A recent report from Bloomberg News notes that the agency has received 3,425 adverse incident reports for the drug including “lack of effectiveness,” as well as “troublesome side effects.”
-In this Bloomberg report the FDA made it clear that in initial tests, generic forms of metoprolol succinate dissolved properly.
+A report from Bloomberg News several years ago noted that the agency had received 3,425 adverse incident reports for the drug including “lack of effectiveness,” as well as “troublesome side effects.”
+In this Bloomberg report, the FDA made it clear that in initial tests, generic forms of metoprolol succinate dissolved properly.
 That seemed to suggest the FDA had tested various products and found they had all passed muster.
 The way a pill dissolves in a test solution provides some indication how well it will dissolve in a human body.

-Perhaps even more worrisome is an acknowledgment by FDA spokesperson Sandy Walsh that the FDA is rethinking the criteria it has used for decades for approving generic drugs.
+Perhaps even more worrisome was an acknowledgment by FDA spokesperson Sandy Walsh that the FDA was rethinking the criteria it has used for decades for approving generic drugs.
 We are gratified that the agency is rethinking its procedures, but we worry that there could be hundreds of products on pharmacy shelves that may not be working the way physicians, pharmacists and patients expect.

 There was a famous phrase uttered aboard the Apollo 13 moon flight on April 14, 1970: “Okay, Houston, we’ve had a problem here.”